SPMIC-UoN/BRC_Pipeline/README.md

 ---
 # BRC Pipeline

 The BRC Pipeline scripts are being released for processing magnetic resonance imaging (MRI) data.
 This processing pipeline could be applied to different modalities such as T1w/T2w MRI, diffusion MRI, and functional MRI datasets.
-Also, it can be used for the functional connectivity and network analysis.
+Also, it can be used for functional connectivity and network analysis.

 # Installation
 The instruction of step by step installation is available at the [Release Notes, Installation, and Usage][release-install-use] document